 Eager to find your first real estate investment?
 There is no question that investing in real estate property is an efficient way to build net worth.
-Whether you are fixing and flipping for profit or buying and holding so renters can pay your mortgage, make sure you understand how to find and purchase your first investment property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Whether you are fixing and flipping for profit or buying and holding so renters can pay your mortgage, make sure you understand how to find and purchase your first investment property in The USA.
 Mistakes are costly so don’t let stress and emotions control the transaction.

 There are several ways to locate potential investment properties.
 It takes some time to streamline the looking process so chose an area and learn to scour potential properties there before moving on to other avenues.

 Probate estates often need to liquidate properties to pay debt, taxes or pay off beneficiaries.
 As such, they are motivated buyers.
 Develop relationships with probate attorneys or learn to read probate court public records cross-referencing them with obituaries.

 Foreclosures are another resource of distressed properties ready to grab at wholesale prices.
 Tax lien auctions are held in most counties periodically with all records publicly accessible.
 Call the tax assessor to learn when auctions are held and the process.